DPDK/dpdk/doc/guides/nics/enic.rst

     - The number of RQs configured in the vNIC should be greater or equal to *twice* the value of the expected nb_rx_q parameter in the call to rte_eth_dev_configure().
-With the addition of rx scatter, a pair of RQs on the vnic is needed for each receive queue used by DPDK, even if rx scatter is not being used.
+With the addition of Rx scatter, a pair of RQs on the vnic is needed for each receive queue used by DPDK, even if Rx scatter is not being used.
       Having a vNIC with only 1 RQ is not a valid configuration, and will fail with an error message.